Aeronautica Imperialis - Faction Review - Tau Empire

 Remora Drones

-The Barracuda and the Tiger Sharks have different builds available to them through their weapon options.
-Both the Tiger Sharks and the Barracudas are found within the Skies of Fire core set.
+Both the Barracuda and the Tiger Shark have multiple build options available through their varied weapon loadouts.
+The Tiger Sharks and Barracudas were both included in the Skies of Fire core set.

 Barracuda

-The Barracuda is the Tau Empires fighter aircraft.
-It is available with three Primary weapon options (Swiftstrike Railguns, Ion Cannons, Swiftstrike Burst Cannons) and two secondary weapon options.
-As a result, there are six different weapon loadouts for this fighter.
+The Barracuda is the Tau Empire’s fighter aircraft.
+It is available with three primary weapon options: Swiftstrike Railguns, Ion Cannons, and Swiftstrike Burst Cannons, and two secondary weapon options.
+This results in six different weapon loadouts for the fighter.

-Personally, I do not like the Swiftstrike Railgun option.
-For me, the lack of short-range firepower and the fact you get to roll so few dice to hit, leaves me with the feeling that this weapon is not particularly viable, especially for a fighter.
-My preferred option is the Ion Cannon.
-I like this weapon as it can shoot at all ranges and has the bonus of extra damage (though statically, it has a slightly lower chance of causing damage than the Swiftstrike Burst Cannon, but it is cheaper).
-It synergises well with the built in Missile Pods and the Drone turrets (this keeps its best firepower to the medium range bracket, and everything causes damage on a 4+).
-As stated already, the other viable weapon option is the Swiftstrike Burst Cannon.
-While it does not cause damage as easily as the Ion Cannon, it does fire more shots (so it is the weapon with the highest probability of causing damage).
+Personally, I do not favour the Swiftstrike Railgun option.
+The lack of short-range firepower and the fact that you roll so few dice to hit makes this weapon feel less viable, especially for a fighter.
+My preferred choice is the Ion Cannon.
+I like this weapon as it can shoot at all ranges and has the bonus of extra damage.
+Statistically, it has a slightly lower chance of causing damage than the Swiftstrike Burst Cannon, but it is cheaper.
+It synergises well with the built-in Missile Pods and the Drone Turrets, keeping its most effective firepower in the medium-range bracket, with every hit causing damage on a four plus.
+The other viable primary weapon option is the Swiftstrike Burst Cannon.
+While it does not cause damage as easily as the Ion Cannon, it fires more shots, making it the weapon with the highest probability of inflicting damage.

-The secondary weapons are drone turrets.
-These are special in that they can fire all around and down, therefore making it easier to defend against enemy aircraft.
-The Cyclic Ion Blaster Drone is my preferred turret as it can fire at targets at short range, but it cannot fire at targets at long range.
-The Long-Barrelled Burst Cannon Drone cannot fire at targets at short range but can fire at long range.
-As I expect opponents to get up close and personal, I prefer the short-range defence.
-Of course, these turrets cost points and increase the value of each of your aircraft but I cannot really think of a scenario where you would not buy them.
-These Drone turrets give the Tau fighters a significant edge over other races because the fighters of other races have only forward-facing weapons.
+The secondary weapons are Drone Turrets.
+These are unique because they can fire in all directions, including down, making it easier to defend against enemy aircraft.
+The Cyclic Ion Blaster Drone is my preferred turret as it can fire at short-range targets, though it cannot fire at long-range targets.
+The Long-Barrelled Burst Cannon Drone cannot fire at short-range targets but can engage at long range.
+Since I expect opponents to get up close, I prefer the short-range defence.
+These turrets do increase the points cost of each aircraft, but I cannot imagine a scenario where you would not equip them.
+The Drone Turrets give Tau fighters a significant edge over other races, as most other fighters only have forward-facing weapons.

-*The main disadvantage of the Barracuda is its slow speed.
-Ionic Afterburners is an upgrade that can be purchased, which increases the Barracudas throttle (to 3) and Max Speed (to 7) changing my rating on its speed from 3 stars up to 4 stars.
+The main disadvantage of the Barracuda is its slow speed.
+The Ionic Afterburners upgrade increases the Barracuda’s throttle to three and its maximum speed to seven, improving my speed rating to .

-The problem now arises that as you add upgrades, turret weapons and change the primary weapon, the Barracuda becomes an expensive plane.
-In fact, a 'tooled up' Barracuda is the same points (or frequently more expensive than) as a bare bones Tiger Shark, which can deal out and absorb far more punishment.
-However, this tooled up fighter is a real menace with its manoeuvrability and turn of speed, especially when combined with excellent handling.
-In a low flight scenario, the Barracuda is an excellent fighter.
+The issue arises as upgrades, turret weapons, and changes to the primary weapon are added: the Barracuda becomes an expensive plane.
+A fully equipped Barracuda often costs as much as, or more than, a basic Tiger Shark, which can deal more damage and absorb more punishment.
+However, this fully upgraded fighter is a real menace, thanks to its manoeuvrability and acceleration, especially when combined with excellent handling.
+In low flight scenarios, the Barracuda is an excellent fighter.

-Barracuda loadout 2 is my preferred option.
+Barracuda Loadout 2 is my preferred option.
 It may cause slightly less damage at both short and long range, but it is cheaper than Loadout 3.
-Saving these 3 points allows me to equip Loadout 2 with Ionic Afterburners, for 2 points, which I think are essential for a Barracuda.
+Saving these three points allows me to equip Loadout 2 with Ionic Afterburners for two points, which I consider essential for a Barracuda.

 I love the Barracuda.
 It is a great fighter but can be a glass hammer.
-However, its high-speed and good manoeuvrability usually keep out of harms way.
+Its high speed and good manoeuvrability usually keep it out of harm's way.

 Tiger Shark

-The Tiger Shark is the Tau Empire's Bomber and their only access to a troop transporting craft.
-As a result, they will be necessary craft for many missions.
-It is a faster and more manoeuvrable aircraft than the equivalent bombers of the Imperial Navy, the Adeptus Astartes and the Orks.
-In fact, it could be viewed more as a heavy fighter than a bomber as it lacks bombs or any other ground attack weapons!
-It comes available with three Primary weapon options (Paired Swiftstrike Railguns, Paired Ion Cannons, Paired Swiftstrike Burst Cannons) and two secondary weapon options.
-As a result, there are six different weapon loadouts for this bomber.
+The Tiger Shark is the Tau Empire's bomber and their only access to a troop transporting craft.
+As a result, they will be a necessary craft for many missions.
+It is a faster and more manoeuvrable aircraft than the equivalent bombers of the Imperial Navy, the Adeptus Astartes, and the Orks.
+In fact, it could be viewed more as a heavy fighter than a bomber, as it lacks bombs or any other ground attack weapons.
+It comes available with three primary weapon options (Paired Swiftstrike Railguns, Paired Ion Cannons, Paired Swiftstrike Burst Cannons) and two secondary weapon options.
+This results in six different weapon loadouts for this bomber.

-All the Primary Weapons on the Tiger Shark are effective, but all have a disadvantage.
-The Paired Swiftstrike Railgun Option lacks firepower at short range.
-The Paired Swiftstrike Burst Cannons put out a lot of firepower, (9 shots at medium range is hard to ignore!) but they are an expensive upgrade.
+All the primary weapons on the Tiger Shark are effective, but each has a disadvantage.
+The Paired Swiftstrike Railgun option lacks firepower at short range.
+The Paired Swiftstrike Burst Cannons put out a lot of firepower (nine shots at medium range is hard to ignore) but they are an expensive upgrade.
 The Paired Ion Cannons cause slightly less damage than the Swiftstrike Burst Cannons but are cheaper.
-Additionally, they are better at short range than the Railguns, but are less effective at long range.
+Additionally, they are better at short range than the Railguns but less effective at long range.

 Tiger Shark AX 1-0

-The Tiger Shark AX 1-0 loses its transport capacity but gains a point of speed.
-Making them faster than a Barracuda (without Ionic Afterburners)!
+The Tiger Shark AX 1-0 loses its transport capacity but gains a point of speed, making it faster than a Barracuda without Ionic Afterburners.

-These planes also have access to heavier Primary weapons than the rest of the Tau Air Cadre.
-They have a Paired Heavy Rail Cannon [0/2/3 2+ (5+)], which still lacks the ability to shoot at close range.
-This weapon could be of value in a scenario where ground target should need to be eliminated.
-The AX 1-0 could circle around at extreme range sniping at the ground defences without getting too close to the opponent's defences.
+These planes also have access to heavier primary weapons than the rest of the Tau Air Cadre.
+They have a Paired Heavy Rail Cannon [0/2/3 2+ (5+)], which still cannot shoot at close range.
+This weapon could be valuable in scenarios where ground targets need to be eliminated.
+The AX 1-0 could circle around at extreme range, sniping ground defences without getting too close to the opponent's defences.
 However, the Tiger Shark AX 1-0 can be upgraded to carry Heavy Plasma Accelerators [4-2-2 3+ (6+)].
 As this plane is fast, it can use these big guns to chase down enemy bombers.
-When the Tiger Shark AX 1-0 was first introduced to the background of Warhammer 40,000 it was hunting Warhound Titan in the deserts of the first Taros war.
-This tells you this plane is designed to hunt down and destroy tough ground targets.
+When the Tiger Shark AX 1-0 was first introduced in the background of Warhammer 40,000, it was hunting Warhound Titans in the deserts of the first Taros war.
+This shows that the plane is designed to hunt and destroy tough ground targets.

-*As with the previous aircraft changing the weapons changes the cost of the aircraft resulting my rating changing from Average to Above Average very quickly.
+*As with the previous aircraft, changing the weapons changes the cost of the aircraft, resulting in my rating decreasing to ⭐⭐.

 The Tiger Shark AX 1-0 has access to the same drone turret weapons as the Barracuda and the Tiger Sharks.
-Again, I would recommend the Cyclic Ion Blaster Drones for when the enemy inevitably gets into close range.
+Again, I recommend the Cyclic Ion Blaster Drones (Loadouts 3 and 4) for when the enemy inevitably gets into close range.

-My Tiger Sharks AX 1-0 are going to be protected at close range with a couple of Remora Drones, just like the sharks in the oceans have a little Remora or two swimming around them.
+My Tiger Sharks AX 1-0 are going to be protected at close range by a couple of Remora Drones, just as real sharks have a little Remora or two swimming around them.

 Remora Drone Fighter